Oracle application solutions integrating Microsoft Azure and Oracle Cloud Infrastructure

 - Oracle Hyperion Financial Management

 The following diagram is a high-level overview of the connected solution.
 For simplicity, the diagram shows only an application tier and a data tier.
-Depending on the application architecture, your solution could include additional tiers such as a web tier in Azure.
+Depending on the application architecture, your solution could include additional tiers such as a WebLogic Server cluster or web tier in Azure.
 For more information, see the following sections.

 Enterprise customers often choose to diversify and deploy workloads over multiple clouds for various business and operational reasons.
 To diversify, customers interconnect cloud networks using the internet, IPSec VPN, or using the cloud provider’s direct connectivity solution via your on-premises network.
 Interconnecting cloud networks can require significant investments in time, money, design, procurement, installation, testing, and operations.